Everything’s New In This Farmhouse Makeover and Addition Project

 A few steps further into the new addition reveals this stone archway.

-No one likes showing off their laundry room, but the new laundry (below) is a little better than the old one (above).
+Homeowners don’t often show off their laundry room, but the new laundry (below) is a little better than the old one (above).
 Like most other rooms in the house, the details of this highly-functional space were worked out in 3D and 2D during the Design Development phase.

 The master bedroom suite in this home is a true retreat.
 The double-sided marble-faced fireplace separates the bedroom and sunroom (to the right in the photo above).
 Both rooms have expansive windows looking out over the countryside beyond.